laurentperrinet/Perrinet20PredictiveProcessing_manubot/README.md

 [![Travis Build Status](https://travis-ci.com/manubot/rootstock.svg?branch=master)](https://travis-ci.com/manubot/rootstock)
 <!-- usage note: delete CI badges above for services not used by your manuscript -->

-## Manuscript description

 <!-- usage note: edit this section. -->
-## From the retina to action: Dynamics of predictive processing in the visual system
 ## by Laurent Perrinet (2020)